-1) Jack

-2) Bathroom scale
+- 1) Jack - 2) Bathroom scale

-The tongue load can be weighed with a bathroom scale as shown in the following illustration.
+The tongue load can be weighed with a bathroom scale as shown in the illustration below.
 When weighing the tongue load, be sure to position the towing coupler at the height at which it would be during actual towing, using a jack as shown.